Great Commission and Philosophy

 _______________________________________________________________

-6. Therefore, (Q) translations can be achieved by modus ponens or affirming the antecedent.
+3. Therefore, (Q) translations can be achieved.
+By modus ponens or affirming the antecedent.

-If there are no propositions, then language and thought cannot correspond to the reality they describe, since language and thought are only a matter of symbols or sounds made by humans.
-There would be no referring function for propositions and, thus, no truth relationship between the truth claim and the truth maker.
-The absence of propositions is affirmed by deconstructionists like Jacques Derrida, who says, “There is nothing outside the text” and by Richard Rorty, who orphans sentences in a world without propositions.
-This triggers two more arguments:
+If there are no propositions, then language and thought cannot correspond to the reality it describes, since language and thought are only a matter of symbols or sounds made by humans.
+There would be no referring function for statements and, thus, no truth relationship between the truth claim and the truth maker.
+The absence of propositions is affirmed by deconstructionists like Jacques Derrida who say, “There is nothing outside the text” and by Richard Rorty, who orphans sentences in a world without propositions.
+This triggers two more arguments.

 1. (P) If there are no propositions, then (Q) language cannot successfully refer to anything outside itself.